uc-zmiranda/MPCS_51042_final_project/src/README.md

 * Implement hand evaluation and ranking
     * create scoring algorithm to determine winner
 * Implement AI strategy support
-    * create strategies based on hand evaluation and number of chips AI player has.
 ### Week 6
 * Develop GUI in PyGame
     * Load assets